MrYuriy/newspaper-agency/README.md

 `python manage.py migrate`

-4. Use the following command to load prepared data from fixture:

-`python manage.py loaddata newspaper_db.json`

 Upon loading data from fixture you can use following superuser (or create another one by yourself):
   - Login: `yurii.admin`